Software Consultant | Software Consulting

 - How do we get our software strategy implemented?
 Who’s going to produce, test, and update it?

-- How does cloud computing factor into our operations and outreach?
+- How does cloud computing factor into our software operations and outreach?

-- What do we need to do to bring our database resources to real-time availability?
+- What do we need to do to bring our database and software resources to real-time availability?

-- How do we manage our increased IT resources?
+- How do we manage our increased IT software resources?
 Internal personnel, contracted, on-call?

-- How does the blockchain fit into our strategy?
+- How does blockchain software fit into our strategy?

 - What does our UI/UX presence look like?
 How does it support our message and value proposition?

-- What can we learn and gain from all this new data flow?
-Can we leverage Big Data for insights?
+- What can we learn and gain from all this new software data flow?
+Can we leverage Big Data software for insights?

 Survival Pressure from Technology Revolutions